I love it when an entrepreneur creates something *insanely great* then makes it affordable and available to all of us.

 Just like Jarvis in Ironman, Jibo talks with you.
 It responds only to voice commands and it seems to have a, well, personality.
 Braezeal has studied robotics for years and her research has focused on how to make robots seem more human.

 If Jibo works as described (at such a low price point), this device will represent an incredibly important interface moment in robotics and artificial intelligence.
-We will see a suite of devices that make it natural to use and depend on robots and AI, and Jibo very well could be the first compelling example of this.
-When we get this interface moment just right, and assuming the functionality is actually useful, we will see mass market adoption of robotics and AI.
+We will see a suite of devices that make it natural to use and depend on robots and Artificial Intelligence, and Jibo very well could be the first compelling example of this.
+When we get this interface moment just right, and assuming the functionality is actually useful, we will see mass market adoption of robotics and Artificial Intelligence.
 Watch Jibo closely over the next few years.
 I’ve ordered mine; have you?

 (3) The Coolest Cooler – $6M on Kickstarter in two weeks for a Cooler!